 Once upon a time – 1770, actually – a small apothecary’s shop opened, just a stone’s throw from Windsor Castle.
 It served not only the townsfolk of Windsor, but also the Royal family – and countless of their distinguished visitors.

-We wonder: could those founders ever have imagined that in the 21st Century, the venture they founded would not only be surviving but thriving, still creating beautiful perfumery products…?
+We wonder: could those shopkeepers ever have imagined that in the 21st Century, the venture they founded would not only be surviving but thriving, still creating beautiful perfumery products…?

 The fact we can enjoy Woods of Windsor’s fragrant treats today, though, is probably down to a couple called Roger and Kathleen Knowles.
 In 1970, they bought a run-down pharmacy, known as the Woods Pharmacy, and set about clearing away centuries of debris from attics and basements that had been left behind as the business changed hands and its fortunes ebbed and flowed.
 Among the junk, they stumbled (perhaps literally) on treasure: the old recipe and prescription books and medical artefacts which dated all the way back to the founding of the shop.